Magnetic Susceptibility

 H – Applied peripheral magnetic field strength

-Magnetic susceptibility is actually caused by the reciprocal action of electrons and nuclei by the application of peripheral magnetic field.
-That is, a c takes place inside it that will either opposes or intensify the applied peripheral field.
-If it opposes the applied magnetic field, the result will be diamagnetism.
+Magnetic susceptibility is caused by the interaction of electrons and nuclei when a magnetic field is applied.
+This interaction either opposes or enhances the magnetic field.
+If it opposes the field, it results in diamagnetism.

-If it intensifies the field (the electrons and nuclei which rotates in the same direction of magnetic field) it results in paramagnetic or ferromagnetic or super magnetism depending on the degree of intensification.
+If the interaction enhances the magnetic field (electrons and nuclei align with the field), it results in paramagnetism, ferromagnetism, or super magnetism, depending on the degree of enhancement.

 The range of the value of magnetic susceptibility () of different magnetic substances is

-Now, consider a material having magnetisation M which is placed under a peripheral magnetic field of B0 and the magnetic permeability of free space is µ0.
-Then, the total magnetic field in the material after applying peripheral magnetic field is given by
+Consider a material with magnetization M placed in an external magnetic field B0, where the magnetic permeability of free space is µ0.
+The total magnetic field in the material after applying the external field is then given by:

 m and Km will give same information.
 Both quantities are dimensionless.